 Your top priority should be gathering all the information that you can.
 The more you know, they better prepared you'll be to make decisions.

 For prostate cancer, there are a number of risk factors to watch out for.
-Among them are:
+Among them are these:

-Race: Some studies indicate that African American men are more likely to develop prostate cancer than Hispanic or Caucasian men.
+- Race: Some studies indicate that African American men are more likely to develop prostate cancer than Hispanic or Caucasian men are.

 Although there are often no symptoms in the early stages of prostate cancer, there are certain signs to watch out for.
 They include: